dmitigr/cefeika/doc/pgfe/README.md

 Features
 ========

-Current API allows to work with:
+Current API allows to:

-  - database connections (in both blocking and non-blocking IO manner);
+  - work with database connections (in both blocking and non-blocking IO manner);
-  - prepared statements (named parameters are supported);
+  - execute prepared statements (named parameters are supported);
+  - conveniently call functions and procedures;
-  - [SQLSTATE][errcodes] codes (as simple as with enums);
+  - deal with [SQLSTATE][errcodes] codes as simple as with enums;
-  - extensible data type conversions (including support of [PostgreSQL] arrays to/from STL containers conversions);
+  - easily convert the data from the client side representation to the server side representation and vice versa (conversions of multidimensional [PostgreSQL] arrays to/from any combinations of STL containers are supported out of the box!);
-  - dynamic SQL;
-  - SQL code separately of C++ code.
+  - dynamically construct SQL queries;
+  - separate SQL and C++ code (e.g., by placing SQL code into a text file).

 Features of the future
 ----------------------